jagmoreira/dotfiles/README.md

 # Joao's dotfiles
-My collection of MacOS &amp; Linux dotfiles.
+My collection of macOS &amp; Linux dotfiles.

 This repo will set up: